pmean/build-website/text/06/GraphicsOptionsR.md

 There are similar approaches that work for other systems.

 First, the `windows()` function will create a new window in R that graphics will appear in.
-You don\'t need to use this function because the first time you use a function like `plot()`, the `windows()` function will be called with all the default options.
+You don't need to use this function because the first time you use a function like `plot()`, the `windows()` function will be called with all the default options.
 If you do call the windows() function, you can set an argument, record, to the value of